Skip to main content

 When filing a Certificate of Organization for your Nebraska LLC, you need to include your:

-Remember, your business name needs to use a qualifier like LLC or Limited and be unique, which means no other registered business in Nebraska have the same name as you.
+Remember, your business name needs to use a qualifier like LLC or Limited and be unique, which means no other registered business in Nebraska has the same name as you.

 This is your Nebraska business address.
 You can list your physical office address, or our address if we’re your registered agent.
 If you have a different mailing address, include that as well.

-When you’re adding your initial agent’s information, you’ll need to include their:
+When you’re adding your registered agent’s information, you’ll need to include their:

 If your LLC will offer a service that requires a state license, list the type of service here.
 You will need to have the proper licenses in order to conduct business as a PLLC.
 The regulatory body in charge of your profession will need to give you a Certificate of Registration to submit to the Secretary of State.